psiz-org/psiz/CONTRIBUTING.md

     * Currently, all releases are alpha which means

 ---
 **WARNING:** This package is pre-release and the API is not stable.
-Minor version changes may contain breaking changes until 1.0 release.
+Minor version changes may contain breaking changes until `v1.0.0` is released.

 ---